-The following are non-complying activities in the Rural A zone:
+The following are non-complying activities in the Rural AProduction zone:

 - a.
-The establishment or expansion of any sensitive activity within an electricity transmission yard. - b.
-Buildings and structures located within the electricity transmission yard, which are more than 2.5m in height and/or 10m2 in area. - c.
+The establishment or expansion of any sensitive activity within an electricity transmission yard.
+Any activity, structure or earthworks within the National Grid Yard which does not comply with performance standard 10.2.7 - b.
+Buildings and structures located within the electricity transmission yard, which are more than 2.5m in height and/or 10m2 in area.
+Establishment of any sensitive activity or any structure or addition to a structure associated with a sensitive activity and located within the National Grid Yard. - c.
+A hazardous facility within the National Grid Yard. - d.
+Subdivision with a building platform for a principal building or dwelling located within the National Grid Yard. - e.
 Any other activity which is not provided for as a permitted, restricted discretionary or discretionary activity.